Autodesk result beats Street on strong software sales

 Autodesk's flagship AutoCAD software is used by construction, engineering and manufacturing companies to design and simulate real-world performance of their products.

-The company competes against offerings from Adobe Systems Inc, Ansys Inc and Dassault Systemes SA.
+The company competes against offerings from Adobe Systems Inc (ADBE.O), Ansys Inc (ANSS.O) and Dassault Systemes SA

 Subscription models bring in less money upfront as payment is spread over the entire period of use unlike traditional packaged software, but typically ensure more predictable recurring revenue.

-Several software companies, such as Adobe Systems and Nuance Communications Inc, are moving to provide their products over the cloud to attract more customers with the lesser upfront spending and faster upgrades.
+Several software companies, such as Adobe Systems and Nuance Communications Inc (NUAN.O), are moving to provide their products over the cloud to attract more customers with the lesser upfront spending and faster upgrades.

 Excluding items, the company earned 32 cents per share.